laurentd75/OricExplorer/README.md

+# Oric Explorer - ARCHIVED INACTIVE REPOSITORY

+*__!!
+IMPORTANT INFO - THIS PROJECT HAS CHANGED HOME AS OF 25 SEPTEMBER 2020 !!__*

+This is the old, original repository that was created to host the *Oric Explorer* utilty developed by **Scott Davies** (http://oric.mrandmrsdavies.com/ -- archived in the Wayback Machine Internet Archive at https://web.archive.org/web/20190609120811/http://oric.mrandmrsdavies.com/).

+**The new official *Oric Explorer* GitHub repository is now at https://github.com/oric-software/OricExplorer.**

+**This repository is now in archived mode.
+If you forked or cloned this repository before, please update your "origin" reference to now point to https://github.com/oric-software/OricExplorer.** and perform a **git pull** to fetch new changes.

+Original contents of this README file reproduced below for reference:

-# Oric Explorer
+# Oric Explorer - reference information

-This is Oric Explorer version 2.0.0-WIP-20180324, by Scott Davies (http://oric.mrandmrsdavies.com/).
+This software was originally written by **Scott Davies** (http://oric.mrandmrsdavies.com/ -- archived in the Wayback Machine Internet Archive at https://web.archive.org/web/20190609120811/http://oric.mrandmrsdavies.com/).

-*Documented and published to GitHub by Laurent D. (laurentd75 on defence-force.org and github.com) in September 2018.*
+*First documented and published to GitHub by **Laurent D.** (https://github.com/laurentd75) in September 2018 at https://github.com/laurentd75/OricExplorer.*

+*Moved to the **oric-software** GitHub organization (https://github.com/oric-software/) by __retroric__ (https://github.com/retroric) on 25 September 2020.*

+*Primarily maintained by **Damien P.** aka __dipisoft__ (https://github.com/dipisoft).*

 ## Presentation and History

-Oric Explorer is a GUI application for exploring collections of Oric media, primarily tape images and floppy disk images of various formats.
-This includes all data pertaining to the different models of Oric computers: Oric 1, Oric Atmos, and Oric Telestrat.
+Oric Explorer is a .Net GUI  application (running primarily on Windows but also compatible with macOS & Linux) for exploring collections of Oric media, primarily tape and floppy disk images of various formats.
+Features include viewing text and binary data, pictures, and code with syntax highlighting pertaining to software designed for the different models of Oric 8-bit computers: Oric 1, Oric Atmos, and Oric Telestrat.

-This application was originally created and developed by Scott Davies and published on his web site at http://oric.mrandmrsdavies.com/.
+This application was originally created and developed by Scott Davies and published on his web site at http://oric.mrandmrsdavies.com/ (now archived at https://web.archive.org/web/20190609120811/http://oric.mrandmrsdavies.com/).

 The first version of Oric Explorer (referred to as "v0.70" in the application and on the author's website, although the executable file bore the "0.69.0" internal version number)  was released circa November 2008.